New York Liberty vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Liberty Home/Away Splits

-- In the 2023 campaign, the Liberty score 0.4 more points per home game on average than on the road (88.9 at home, 88.5 on the road), and are also conceding 1.8 more points per home game compared to road games (83.4 at home, 81.6 on the road).
+- In the 2023 campaign, the Liberty score 0.5 more points per home game on average than on the road (88.9 at home, 88.4 on the road), and are also allowing 2.0 more points per home game compared to road games (83.4 at home, 81.4 on the road).

-- When playing at home, New York averages 0.5 fewer rebounds per game than on the road (37.5 at home, 38.0 on the road), while it allows its opponents to pull down 0.6 more boards in home games than in road games (34.4 at home, 33.8 on the road).
-The Liberty average 24.4 assists per home game, 0.4 more than their average on the road in 2023 (24.0).
+- New York rebounds better on the road than at home (38.4 RPG on the road, 37.5 RPG at home), and it lets its opponents grab more boards in home games than in road games (34.4 at home, 33.0 on the road).
+The Liberty average 24.4 assists per home game, 0.2 more than their average on the road in 2023 (24.2).

-- New York gives up 0.2 more three-pointers when playing at home (7.9 per game) than on the road (7.7).
-But it allows a lower three-point shooting percentage at home (34.5% in home games compared to 38.3% on the road).
+- New York gives up 0.4 more three-pointers when playing at home (7.9 per game) than on the road (7.5).
+But it concedes a lower three-point shooting percentage at home (34.5% in home games compared to 36.8% on the road).

 Liberty Moneyline and ATS Records

-- The Liberty have been the moneyline favorite 22 total times this season.
-They've finished 17-5 in those games.
+- The Liberty have an 18-5 record in games they were listed as the moneyline favorite (winning 78.3% of those games).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.